 A meat processor transfers half of a beef carcass into the Drip Cooler of a Friesla Mobile Meat Harvest Unit.

-• Butcher moves beef carcass along meat rail in MTXBeef's Friesla Modular Harvest unit.
+• Butcher moves beef carcass along meat rail in Friesla Modular Harvest unit.

 • Four-rail meat rail in a Friesla Modular Carcass Aging Cooler.